Title: All the Rage

 5 out of 5 stars.

-Guest review contributed by Tara Olivero.
+This guest review was contributed by Tara Olivero.
 When Tara’s not teaching English classes by day, she reviews books.
 Her blog features a virtual bookshelf of the different novels she’s reviewed.